Module version of WS 2022/3 (current)

-PH2199 is a semester module in English or German language at Master’s level which is offered in summer semester.
+PH2199 is a semester module in English or German language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.